graph-quilt/.github/profile/README.md

 # Graph Quilt

-Graph Quilt is an open architecture for creating a unified graph that aggregates and combines multiple GraphQL APIs.
+Graph Quilt is an open architecture from Intuit Inc. for creating a unified graph that aggregates and combines multiple GraphQL APIs.

 Graph Quilt Gateway is a unified API aggregation layer that exposes data from multiple sources through a single